sbarex/MediaInfo/README.md

 This extension display information about multimedia files (images, videos and sounds) in the Finder contextual menu.
 Information is shown only for files within the monitored folders (and their subfolders).

+> **MediaInfo is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY.**

 ## Build and Installation

+**There is currently no updated pre-compiled release, you need to compile the code yourself.**

 Clone the repository (do not download the source code because break the required git submodule):